Soulaire Corporation logo

 Angioplasty and stent placement to open narrowed arteries if medications alone are insufficient.

-Soulaire Circulation, derived from EECP, offers a promising solution for patients seeking effective symptom management for angina.
+EECP offers a promising solution for patients seeking effective symptom management for angina.
 This natural and non-invasive treatment option emulates passive exercise, providing potential relief from associated symptoms.

 How EECP Therapy Can Help You To Manage Angina?